 - Report the accident where possible.
 By doing so, you could request a copy of the accident log to help confirm that the accident took place.

 If you are eligible to make a hand injury claim following an accident at work, then you could seek support from a solicitor.
 If you contact our team of advisors, then they may connect you with one of our solicitors.

 One of our No Win No Fee solicitors may offer to represent you in your claim under a Conditional Fee Agreement (CFA).
 Under this type of agreement, you won’t have to pay upfront or ongoing fees for your solicitor’s services.
 You also won’t need to pay your solicitor for the work they have provided if your claim is unsuccessful.

 If your claim proves successful, then the solicitor who supported your claim can subtract a legally capped percentage from the compensation awarded to you.
 This is referred to as a success fee.

 To see if you could be eligible to work with one of our No Win No Fee solicitors for your hand injury claim, you can get in touch with our advisors.
 To reach them, you can:

 Get free legal advice on workplace accident claims and calculate the amounts of compensation you could claim.

-This link takes you to the NHS website where you will find a lot of helpful information relating to hand pain
+This link takes you to the NHS website.
+Here, you will find a lot of helpful information relating to hand pain

-This link takes you the the NHS website which offers lots of helpful information on tendon injuries and pain
+This link takes you to the NHS website which offers lots of helpful information on tendon injuries and pain.